From someone who set out to create a virtual event

 In retrospect, what advantages and disadvantages do you see with regard to the "virtual event" format?

 I am enthusiastic about the possibilities that the format offers.
 In principle, you can do anything because there are virtually no limits from a technical point of view.
 You can combine different formats, bring in pre-produced content, broadcast live streams, set up different rooms and create a really great experience.
-On the one hand, you are more flexible virtually - but also slower, as you can do practically nothing yourself and are reliant on professionals for every step.
+On the one hand, you are more flexible virtually - but also slower, as you can do practically nothing yourself and are reliant on the professionals for every step.
 On the other hand, the wide range of evaluation options offered by a virtual event are exciting and instructive.
 And last but not least, with a virtual event you are of course independent of location, which simplifies a lot, especially - but not only - in times of corona and offers new possibilities with regard to speakers.
 A little tip at the end: Virtual formats also offer the opportunity to incorporate the physical aspect by sending out documents or a small event package before the event.
 We did this at the Female Entrepreneurship event in the form of snacks and information documents, which was very well received by our participants.

 Carmen, thank you very much for the interesting interview!